getsentry/zeus-cli/README.md

 environment variable.
 The command line option always takes precedence over the environment.

-Most commands require a token to authorize access.
-This can either be a personal token obtained from the [Account Settings Page](https://zeus.ci/settings/token) or a repository token obtained from the respective repository settings page.
-Use the `--token` parameter or `ZEUS_TOKEN` environment variable to provide the token.
+Most commands use the legacy `ZEUS_HOOK_BASE` environment variable.
+This requires a hook to be configured in the environment.
+In future versions, this will be replaced with the default authorization tokens.

 The CLI also supports reading environment variables from a `.env` file located in the current working directory.
 Note that command line parameters always